-Bachelor of Arts (Advanced) with Bachelor of Laws (Honours) New
+Bachelor of Arts (Advanced) with Bachelor of Laws (Honours)

-High-level study arts study—and the deep insight into modern society it brings—will complement, contextualise and enrich your legal studies.
+High-level arts study—and the deep insight into modern society it brings—will complement, contextualise and enrich your legal studies.
 You’ll learn to think innovatively, understand all manner of societal issues more broadly, and communicate powerfully.

 On completion of the degree you’ll be uniquely placed to pursue careers in legal practice, government, commerce, industry, academia, social welfare and community organisations.
 Adding honours will give you an employability edge, particularly in roles involving research.